Qualys/Custom-Assessment-and-Remediation-Script-Library/Linux/Shell/Check Installed kernel configuration/readme.md

-Check Installed kernel configuration

-This script will check for the kernel configuration present on the system
+Use this script to check for the kernel configuration present in the target computer.